MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 Note that:
 - The column shown above in blue reflects for each of your recods how certain it is that it was accurately matched (confidence score)
 - The rest of the columns present the data that was taken from the two original entities.
-Columns to the left of highlighted column present data that was taken from the first match pair entity while columns to the right present data taken from the second match pair entity.
+Columns to the left of the highlighted column present data that was taken from the first match pair entity, while columns to the right present data taken from the second match pair entity.
 - You can also view the customer profile entity within the **Entities screen.**
 - Lastly, as shown in red, you can also download the customer profile dataset.

 At this point you can either continue to the **Merge** page or go through any of the optional steps in this section (Steps 4-5).
 However, it's recommended to go through at least a portion of step 4 in order to validate the quality of your match which, in turn, can help you decide whether to continue to Merge or reconfigure your match definitions.

 ## Step Four (optional): Reviewing and Validating your Match Pairs
-Here you will learn how to evaluate in depth your each of your match pairs qualities and improve it.
+Here you will learn how to evaluate in depth your match pairs qualities and improve it.
 There are a few things you can do.

 **First**, you can gain first insights by reviewing the tiles at the top of the page (shown in red below):